Concealed

 Comments without a personalized avatar will not be published.

 To Leave Comments - Please SignIn with GoogleI am happy to see that the “like” I put in for your story changed the number from 364 to 365, just like the number of days between the beginning and the end of your story.
 I especially like the elements of surprise in it.
-The solid wall turns out… Read more »
+The solid wall turns out to be the headmaster (?), the secret which, at first, is well hidden turns out to be scars on the wrists, and… Read more »

 Thank you for this comment ?